micah-e-cole/resume_llm_app/README.md

         ├── First_Last_FocusArea_JobTitle.pdf   # Generated PDF resume
         └── First_Last_FocusArea_JobTitle.docx  # Generated DOCX resume
 ```
+### Technical Requirements
+- Python Environment 3.8 - 3.12 recommended (this was written with 3.11.5)
+- Python packages (required packages can be found in the requirements.txt file)
+- Local LLM backend: Ollama server running locally on port 11434 (model: llama3:8b)
+- Pandoc
+- If using macOS: pdflatex for .PDF conversion with Pandoc
+- At the time of writing, this has only been tested on macOS YMMV
+- *Minimum* hardware recommendations: 4-core CPU, 8GB RAM (basic)

-1. Clone this repo and navigate into the folder:
+1. Clone the repository and navigate into the folder:

 ```bash
 git clone <repo-url>
 cd resume_project